Warfactory-Offical/Warfactory-2/README.md

-# GregTech-Community-Pack
+# Warfactory 2

-Repository for the GregTech Community Modpack - a minecraft modpack for 1.12.2 highlighting and featuring [GregTech Community Edition Unofficial](https://github.com/GregTechCEu/GregTech).
+Repository for the Warfactory 2 Modpack, go to the discord as not much is here atm https://discord.gg/ker7z7KCf2

 ## Playing

-The modpack is available on [Curseforge](https://www.curseforge.com/minecraft/modpacks/gregtech-community-pack).

-To play with the latest commits, go to [Releases](https://github.com/GregTechCEu/GregTech-Community-Pack/releases) and download `client.zip`.
-Drag and drop the archive file into the launcher of your choice that supports Curseforge.
+The pack is technically playable but it's not really suitable for survival atm, if you want to play it go build the pack you skid

 ## Building